12 Health Care Stocks Moving In Tuesday's After-Market Session - Benzinga

 Gainers

-- FIGS FIGS stock rose 11.1% to $15.6 during Tuesday's after-market session.
-Today's trading volume for this security ended up closing at 149.2K shares, which is 5.1 percent of its average volume over the last 100 days.
-The company's market cap stands at $2.5 billion.
+- Unity Biotechnology UBX shares rose 20.6% to $0.99 during Tuesday's after-market session.
+This security traded at a volume of 372.7K shares come close, making up 35.7% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $57.0 million.
 As per the news, the Q4 earnings report came out today.

-- Purple Biotech PPBT shares rose 9.02% to $2.9.
-The market value of their outstanding shares is at $51.6 million.
+- Catalyst Biosciences CBIO stock moved upwards by 17.06% to $0.69.
+Catalyst Biosciences's trading volume hit 514.1K shares by close, accounting for 56.9% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $21.8 million.

-- Statera BioPharma STAB stock increased by 6.89% to $0.62.
-This security traded at a volume of 121.6K shares come close, making up 21.3% of its average volume over the last 100 days.
-The company's market cap stands at $22.2 million.
+- Salarius Pharmaceuticals SLRX shares moved upwards by 15.72% to $0.4.
+Trading volume for this security closed at 172.4K, accounting for 40.1% of its average full-day volume over the last 100 days.
+The company's market cap stands at $18.0 million.
+As per the news, the Q4 earnings report came out 3 days ago.

+- Iovance Biotherapeutics IOVA stock rose 10.63% to $13.84.
+Trading volume for this security closed at 57.3K, accounting for 2.9% of its average full-day volume over the last 100 days.
+The company's market cap stands at $2.1 billion.

 Losers

-- Ontrak OTRK shares fell 23.6% to $1.94 during Tuesday's after-market session.
-Trading volume for this security closed at 136.5K, accounting for 31.1% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $40.1 million.
+- Surgalign Holdings SRGA shares decreased by 17.4% to $0.27 during Tuesday's after-market session.
+Today's trading volume for this security ended up closing at 1.1 million shares, which is 31.2 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $52.8 million.
 As per the news, the Q4 earnings report came out today.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.